unification-com/mainchain/README.md

 Mainchain is the backbone of the Unification Network.
 It is a Tendermint based chain, and is where WRKChains and BEACONs submit their hashes, and UND transactions take place.

+## Quick start installation

 See [Documentation](docs/README.md) for full guides.
 The latest documentation is also mirrored on https://unification-com.github.io/mainchain

-## Installation

 There are several options for installing the binaries